 Why Does My Cockatiel Bob His Head, The Same As Head Shaking?

 Cockatiel Cottage is a place that unsettled owners of cockatiels can go to in order to better understand their bird.
-Head bobbing behavior and shaking are two examples of weird behaviors that these birds do, for which there currently isn’t a 100% accurate answer.
-Although many experts have theories about why your pet might be doing this strange action, we cannot know for certain until the cockatiel explains it himself/herself.
+Head bobbing behavior and shaking are two examples of odd behaviors that these birds do, for which there currently isn’t a 100% accurate answer.
+Although many experts have theories about why your pet might be doing this strange action, we cannot know for certain until the cockatiel explains it himself or herself.
+However, understanding these behaviors can help you better care for your bird and address any health concerns that might arise.

 What Does It Mean When a Cockatiel Bobs Its Head?

-After a baby cockatiel has been weaned and is eating adult food on its own, it may continue to head bobbing begging in the hopes of obtaining a handout from its parents.
+After a baby cockatiel has been weaned and is eating adult food on its own, it may continue head bobbing in the hopes of obtaining a handout from its parents.
+This behavior can persist as a learned habit, even though the bird no longer needs to be fed this way and might require gentle correction to encourage independence.

 In cockatiels, head bobbing is frequently associated with regurgitation.
 In healthy adult cockatiels, this is more likely to happen than in healthy baby cockatiels, although it can happen at any age.
 Occasionally, a cockatiel may consume too much or eat the incorrect food or a large piece of food that contains extra air while feeding, resulting in an illness known as a sour crop.